top of page

 My biggest research project thus far has been my doctoral dissertation.
 I have revised this dissertation into a monograph titled A Hindu Response to the Problem of Evil: A Caitanya Vaiṣṇava Theodicy.
 This monograph presents the most comprehensive scholarly response to the problem of evil from a Hindu perspective in recent years and addresses a wide variety of issues found within the literature on the problem of evil.
 I submitted this monograph to Oxford University Press and have received favorable reviewer reports.
 I am currently revising this monograph in light of reviewer suggestions.

 I have also written papers on other topics pertaining to Vedānta and my dissertation research.
-Some notable papers are as follows.
+These papers are as follows.

 In this paper, I discuss the topic of God's personhood and present an argument for personal theism that is applicable across various religious traditions.